ThomasBrazier/PiSlice/README.md

 The type of data depends on the statistic computed.

 Data:
-* Genomic data (i.e. DNA sequences) as a fasta file
+* Genomic data (i.e. DNA sequences) as a fasta file, bgzipped
 * Polymorphism data (i.e. SNPs), as a vcf file
 * Annotation data, as a gff3 file, ncbi annotation format for parsing attributes